Jaimayal/FullStackOpen-2023/README.md

-# Full Stack Open 2023 - Modern Web Development by University of Helsinki
+# Full Stack Open 2023 - Deep Dive Into Modern Web Development by University of Helsinki

 This repository contains my assignment submissions for [Full Stack Open](https://fullstackopen.com/en/) a course offered by University of Helsinki.